What is Spinraza?

-Call your doctor for instructions if you miss an appointment for your nusinersen injection.
+Call your doctor for instructions if you miss an appointment for your Spinraza.

-You should not be treated with nusinersen if you are allergic to it.
+You should not be treated with Spinraza if you are allergic to it.

-Your doctor will perform blood and urine tests to make sure you do not have conditions that would prevent you from safely receiving this medicine.
+Your doctor will perform blood and urine tests to make sure you do not have conditions that would prevent you from safely receiving Spinraza.

-The nusinersen injection takes about 1 to 3 minutes to complete.
+The Spinraza takes about 1 to 3 minutes to complete.
 You may be given a sedative to help you relax and keep you comfortable during the injection.

 The first 3 loading doses are usually given 2 weeks apart, followed by a 4th loading dose given 1 month later.
 Maintenance doses are then given once every 4 months.